Serdiev/go-rpi-rgb-led-matrix/README.md

 As part of the library an small Matrix emulator is provided.
 The emulator renderize a virtual RGB matrix on a window in your desktop, without needing a real RGB matrix connected to your computer.

-To execute the emulator set the `MATRIX_EMULATOR` environment variable to `1`, then when `NewRGBLedMatrix` is used, a `emulator.Emulator` is returned instead of a interface the real board.
+To execute the emulator set the `MATRIX_EMULATOR` environment variable to `1`, then when `NewRGBLedMatrixOrEmulator` is used, a `emulator.Emulator` is returned instead of a interface the real board.

 License